unrealcv/unrealcv.github.io/_pages/commands.md

 # The command system
 <!-- Better help system -->

-The command system is extended from the built-in Unreal Engine command system.
+Unreal Engine has some built-in commands to help the game development.
+These commands can be typed into a built-in console of a game.
+Using these commands, a developer can profile the game performance and view debug information.

+UnrealCV extends the built-in commands with a set of commands useful for Computer Vision research.
+UnrealCV also provides a communication layer to enable an external program to send a command to the game.

+To invoke the built-in console of a game, type the <code>`</code> key (the key above tab).
+A built-in command, such as `stat fps` or an UnrealCV command, such as `vset /mode depth` can be typed.
 The virtual scene can be controlled in a very simple way.
 The client can send a command to the game and game will return a response.

-The scene is interactable with a predefined set of commands.
+The scene is inter-actable with a predefined set of commands.
 Use **`** key to invoke the console built-in.
 Type it twice to get the command windows.

 <img src="images/keyboard.png" width="100" alt="Key to invoke console">

-Try a simple command `vset /mode/depth` to show the depth of this scene and use `vset /mode/lit` to switch back to normal.

 # Command cheatsheet